clap-rs/clap/README.md

   - Required by default
   - Required only if certain arguments are present
   - Can require other arguments to be present
-* **Exclusion Rules**: Arguments can optionally define the following types of exclusion rules
+* **Exclusion/Confliction Rules**: Arguments can optionally define the following types of exclusion rules
   - Can be disallowed when certain arguments are present
   - Can disallow use of other arguments when present
+* **Groups**: Arguments can optionally be made part of a group which means one, and only one argument from this "group" may be present at runtime
+  - Fully compatible with other relational rules (requirements and exclusions) which allows things like requiring the use of a group, or denying the use of a group conditionally
 * **Specific Value Sets**: Positional or Option Arguments can optionally define a specific set of allowed values (i.e. imagine a `--mode` option which may *only* have one of two values `fast` or `slow` such as `--mode fast` or `--mode slow`)
 * **Default Values**: Although not specifically provided by `clap` you can achieve this exact functionality from Rust's `Option<&str>.unwrap_or("some default")` method (or `Result<T,String>.unwrap_or(T)` when using typed values)
 * **Automatic Version from Cargo.toml**: `clap` is fully compatible with Rust's `env!()` macro for automatically setting the version of your application to the version in your Cargo.toml.
 See `examples/09_AutoVersion.rs` for how to do this (Thanks to [jhelwig](https://github.com/jhelwig) for pointing this out)